-University policy requires all students to attend the first class meeting of all classes for which they are registered.
-Instructors are required to report attendance for all students registered in their classes.
-Students who are verified as "Not Attending" the first class meeting of a course for which they are registered will be dropped from the course.
-This policy applies to all levels of courses and includes on campus, off campus, distance learning, two way interactive video, and internet (online) classes.
+University policy requires students to attend the first class meeting of all classes in which they are registered.
+Instructors are required to report first day attendance for all students registered in their classes.
+Students who are verified as "Not Attending" a course will be dropped.
+This policy applies to all levels of courses and includes on campus, off campus, distance learning, two-way interactive video, and internet (online) classes.
 Students who have verifiable extenuating circumstances which prohibit them from attending the first day of classes must contact their instructor to avoid being dropped from the course.
-In lieu of contacting the instructor or completion of the web form, students may also call the Office of the Registrar at (912) 478-5152
+Students who have been recorded as "Not Attending" may not receive financial aid.
+Attendance will be officially verified before financial aid will be disbursed.

 Students are expected to attend all classes.
-Each professor has the responsibility for setting specific policies concerning class attendance beyond the first class meeting, including whether they will accept excused absences and whether they will allow work missed to be made up.
-Professors should clearly state policies to each class and make clear what constitutes excessive absences.
+Each instructor has the responsibility for setting specific policies concerning class attendance beyond the first class meeting, including whether they will accept excused absences and whether they will allow missed work to be made up.
+Instructors should have clearly stated attendance policies in their course syllabus and should make clear what constitutes excessive absences.
 Departments may establish policies concerning class attendance provided there is unanimous agreement by faculty members within the department.
-The student is responsible for all material presented in class and for all announcements and assignments whether or not the student is in attendance.
-For Financial Aid reasons, attendance of all students will be officially verified before financial aid will be disbursed.
-Students who have been recorded as "Not Attending" may not receive their financial aid and will be dropped from the class roster.
-Students may check their attendance status via WINGS.
+The effect of attendance on course grades is left to the discretion of instructors.

 Students participating in authorized activities as an official representative of the University (i.e., athletic events, delegate to regional or national meetings or conferences, participation in university-sponsored performances) will not receive academic penalties and, in consultation with the instructor of record, will be given reasonable opportunities to complete assignments and exams or given compensatory assignment(s) if needed.
-The student must provide written confirmation from a faculty or staff advisor to the course instructor(s) at least 10 days prior to the date for which the student will be absent from the class.
+The student must provide written confirmation from a faculty or staff advisor to the course instructor(s) at least 10 days prior to the date for which the student will be absent from class.
 The student is responsible for all material presented in class and for all announcements and assignments.
 When possible, students are expected to complete these assignments before their absences.
 In the event of a disagreement regarding this policy, an appeal may be made by either the student or the instructor of record to the corresponding college dean.

 It is the policy of the University to permit students, faculty, and staff to observe those holidays set aside by their chosen religious faith.
 The faculty should be sensitive to the observance of these holidays so that students who choose to observe these holidays are not seriously disadvantaged.
-It is the responsibility of those who wish to be absent to make arrangements in advance with their instructors.
+It is the responsibility of those who wish to be absent to make arrangements in advance with their instructor(s).